 https://www.nae.edu/244938/Nuclear-Salvation

-For your reading a succinct and informative document written by Kerry called Climate Primer.
+For your reading a succinct and informative document written by Kerry called A Climate Primer.
 It is relatively short and a must read!

 Kerry Emanuel is the Cecil & Ida Green Professor of Atmospheric Science at EAPS.
 His biographical information from the MIT EAPS Directory.